Entertainment News Roundup: Judge rejects Amber Heard bid for new trial with Johnny Depp; Amy Winehouse biopic in the works, Sam Taylor-Johnson to direct and more | Entertainment

 Nominations were announced on Tuesday for the Emmy Awards, the highest honors in television.
 Following is a list of nominees in key categories.
 The awards will be handed out in a televised ceremony in Los Angeles on Sept.
 12.

-Oscar-winning actor Kevin Spacey is due to appear in a London court on Thursday where he is expected to enter a plea to accusations of sex offenses dating back almost 20 years.
-Spacey is accused of five offenses in Britain - four counts of sexual assault by touching, and a more serious charge of causing a person to engage in penetrative sexual activity without consent.
+Oscar-winning actor Kevin Spacey will go on trial in London next year after pleading not guilty on Thursday to accusations of sex offences dating back almost 20 years.
+Spacey is accused of five offences in Britain - four counts of sexual assault by touching, and a more serious charge of causing a person to engage in penetrative sexual activity without consent.
 Prosecutors say Spacey forced a man to have oral sex.

 'Succession,' 'Squid Game' to face off for top Emmy award